 A measure word is a specific part of speech and it should go after a numeral or a demonstrative pronoun, and before the noun indicating the item itself.
 It refers to the idea and the shape of the item.
-In English we also use measure words when we say "one pound of bread", "two slices of bread", "three loaves of bread".

 Pay attention